junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 And it also means that you may need to explore the North Side while underlevelled.

 **Infinity Mode**: This activates Infinity Mode in the game.
 This is a New Game+ modes that drastically scales up enemy levels.
 It is recommended you upgrade your starting loadout drastically with this setting on.
 The lowest level enemies are in the mid-60s and the highest level enemy is 120 with this flag set.

+**Scale Exp Items**: With the exp multiplier cutting exp to level items like Hermit's Elixer and Bitter Remedy can be very powerful.
+This gives you the option to scale the rewards from chests with your exp multiplier setting for those two items types.
+For example: on the default exp multiplier of 3.0 a Hermit's Elixer check will be converted to 3 Bitter Remedy.
+This is done by taking the exp total for Hermit's Elixer(10000), then dividing by the exp multiplier(3.0), then dividing that number by the exp item tier below that(Bitter Remedy(1000)), and rounding the result to the nearest integer to get the quantity of the lower tier reward given.

 **Starting Loadout**: This extra menu lets you start the game with a variety of helpful tools.
 ![settings example](https://github.com/junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/blob/main/shared/Starting%20Loadout.png?raw=true)